Jenn on a winter hike. Camel’s Hump, Vermont.

 A Lifelong Commitment to Transformation

-• Professional & teaching experience: I’ve worked in mental health settings such as Latham Centers Inc (Brewster, MA), University of Vermont - Psychiatry, Middlebury College’s counseling center, and Spectrum Youth and Family Services (Burlington, VT), and private practice since 2014.
-I was Certified as a Reiki Master Teacher and practitioner in 2010; in 2014 I opened a personal self-development platform and school Temenos Vermont.
-My interests in spirituality and the healing arts have taken me as far as India, Sri Lanka, Peru, Bolivia, and Colombia for field study and research.
+I was certified as a Reiki Master Teacher and practitioner in 2010, and in 2014 I founded Temenos Vermont, a personal self-development platform and school.
+My interests in spirituality and the healing arts have also taken me to India, Sri Lanka, Peru, Bolivia, and Colombia for field study and research.

 The Training Ground of Life

-Early on sports became my refuge and purpose.
+Early on, sports became my refuge and sense of purpose—the place where I felt deep belonging.
 Years of soccer, lacrosse, and endurance training taught me discipline, somatic awareness, and resilience.
-My identity as an adoptee initiated me into the archetypal journey from Orphan to Pilgrim — a life long adventure quest of redefining what “family” really means and orienting to my sense of Place in the world.
-Starting at a very young age (like 5!)
-I was already asking questions like, “Who am I, why am I here, what’s this all about?”
-Over time I came to understand that sometimes family is chosen, built, or found along the way.
+My identity as an adoptee initiated me into the archetypal journey from Orphan to Pilgrim—a lifelong quest of redefining what “family” really means and orienting to my sense of place in the world.
+From a very young age (like five!), I was already asking questions such as: Who am I?
+Why am I here?
+What’s this all about?
+Over time, I came to understand that family is sometimes chosen, built, or found along the way.

-Those chapters were not only initiatory experiences but deeply spiritual ones.
-On a non-abstract, embodied level, I was forced to face my own question: “Am I alone, or is God real?”
-In that darkness, I came to understand my soul’s agenda—which had clearly taken the reins—and was invited to confront some of my greatest fears while uncovering inner strengths and a level of psychological endurance I didn’t know existed.
+Those chapters were not only initiatory, but deeply spiritual.
+On a non-abstract, embodied level, I was forced to confront my own question: Am I alone, or is God real?
+In that darkness, I came to recognize what I call my soul’s agenda—clearly taking the reins—and was invited to meet my deepest fears and wounds while uncovering inner strengths and psychological endurance I didn’t know even existed.

-As St. John of the Cross says, God often comes to us through the dark night.
 Those who have walked through the deepest valleys and emerged are often the most spiritually alive and resilient souls I know.
-I’ve been there myself — and it’s now my life’s work to hold space for them, reflecting back their power, value, and light.
+I’ve been there myself—and it is now my life’s work to hold space for others, reflecting back their power, value, and light.

 👉 [View Jenn’s Qualifications & Certifications]

-👉 [Visit her Psychology Today Profile]
+👉 [Jenn’s Psychology Today Profile]

 In their Words: